HectorVilas/odin-tic-tac-toe/README.md

 ## Requisites by Odin:

-- ❌store the gameboard as an array inside of a Gameboard object
+- ✔️store the gameboard as an array inside of a Gameboard object
-- ❌players are also going to be stored in objects
+- ✔️players are also going to be stored in objects
-- ❌an object to control the flow of the game itself
+- ✔️an object to control the flow of the game itself
-- ❌have as little global code as possible
+- ✔️have as little global code as possible
-- - ❌tuck everything away inside of a module or factory
+- - ✔️tuck everything away inside of a module or factory
-- ❌write a JS function that will render the contents of the gameboard array to the webpage
+- ✔️write a JS function that will render the contents of the gameboard array to the webpage
-- ❌functions to allow players to add marks to a specific spot on the board, and then tie it to the DOM, letting players click on the gameboard to place their marker
+- ✔️functions to allow players to add marks to a specific spot on the board, and then tie it to the DOM, letting players click on the gameboard to place their marker
-- ❌build the logic that checks for when the game is over
+- ✔️build the logic that checks for when the game is over
 - ❌allow players to put in their names
 - ❌include a button to start/restart the game
 - ❌add a display element that congratulates the winning player